taosdata/taos-tools/README.md

 [![Coverage Status](https://coveralls.io/repos/github/taosdata/taos-tools/badge.svg?branch=develop)](https://coveralls.io/github/taosdata/taos-tools?branch=develop)

 taosTools are some useful tool collections for TDengine.
- It includes `taosBenchmark` and `taosdump` right now.

-taosBenchmark (once named taosdemo) can be used to stress test TDengine for full-featured writes, queries, subscriptions, etc. Please refer to the [taosBenchmark User Manual](https://github.com/taosdata/taos-tools/blob/develop/taosbenchmark-user-manual.md) for details on how to use it.
+taosBenchmark (once named taosdemo) can be used to stress test TDengine for full-featured writes, queries, subscriptions, etc. In 2.4.0.7 and early release, taosBenchmark is distributed within taosTools package.
+In later release, taosBenchmark will be included within TDengine again.
+Please refer to the [taosBenchmark User Manual](https://github.com/taosdata/taos-tools/blob/develop/taosbenchmark-user-manual.md) for details on how to use it.